jarun/nnn/README.md

     $ man nnn
 To lookup keyboard shortcuts at runtime, press <kbd>?</kbd>.

-#### USER SCRIPTS
+#### PLUGINS

-`nnn` can invoke custom scripts in the current directory (`$PWD` for the script) with the currently selected file name as the argument.
+`nnn` can invoke plugins in the current directory (`$PWD` for the plugin) with the currently selected file name as the argument.

-Copy the scripts of your interest from the [user-scripts](https://github.com/jarun/nnn/tree/master/user-scripts) directory and let `nnn` know the location:
+Copy the plugins of your interest from the [plugins](https://github.com/jarun/nnn/tree/master/plugins) directory and let `nnn` know the location:

-    export NNN_SCRIPT_DIR=/absolute/path/to/scripts_dir
+    export NNN_PLUGIN_DIR=/absolute/path/to/plugins_dir

-Use the run script shortcut to jump to the script directory and pick a script.
+Use the pick plugin shortcut to visit the plugin directory and pick a plugin.
 Repeating the same shortcut cancels the operation and puts you back in the original directory.

-If you have an interesting script feel free to raise a PR.
+If you have an interesting plugin feel free to raise a PR.

 #### TROUBLESHOOTING